Generic Name: Obeticholic Acid (oh bet i KOE lik AS id)

 - If you have ever had liver problems, talk with your doctor.
 Be sure you know how often to take obeticholic acid.
 Some liver problems have gotten worse when obeticholic acid was taken too often.
 Sometimes, this has been deadly.
 If you have questions, talk with your doctor.

 Uses of Obeticholic Acid:

-- It is used to treat a certain bile duct problem (cholangitis).
+- It is used to treat primary biliary cholangitis (PBC).